mde/ejs/README.md

 ## CLI

 EJS ships with a full-featured CLI.
-Available options are similar to those used in JavaScript code:
+Options are similar to those used in JavaScript code:

   - `-o / --output-file FILE`            Write the rendered output to FILE rather than stdout.
   - `-f / --data-file FILE`              Must be JSON-formatted.
 Use parsed input from FILE as data for rendering.